Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 > Pet Peeve: The author sometimes skips steps without an explaination (like the integer truncation in "stop and think: incremental correctness").
 Some examples are hard to follow for an international student (like understanding the lottery system in "war story: pschic modeling").

-## Chapte 1 — Introduction to Algorithm Design
+## Chapter 1 — Introduction to Algorithm Design
 1. An `algorithmic problem` is specified by describing the complete set of **instances** it must work on and of its output after running on one of these instances.
 2. An `algorithm` is a procedure that takes any of the possible input instances and transforms it to the desired output.
 3. There is a distinction between a general problem and an instance of a problem.
 E.g: